Page last modified: February 1, 2017

 Endolymphatic sac tumors are very rare tumors (adenomas) arising at the interface between the posterior fossa and the petrous temporal bone.

 Hearing loss, vestibular dysfunction, facial weakness, and facial numbness or paresthesia.
-These tumors may be indentified on mastoid exploration for shunt placement.
+These tumors may be identified on mastoid exploration for shunt placement.
 Symptoms typically progress over a period of several years.

 |Hemangioblastoma lesions in spinal cord and cerebellum in patient with Von Hippel Lindau disease, who also had an endolymphatic sac tumor.|